Drink Water: Sage Advice in Two Little Words

 Drink water: It’s a common refrain, but do you know why those two little words combine to produce such good advice?

-According to the online article Water and Your Body, water serves many critical purposes in the human body: It carries waste and toxins from the body, participates in critical chemical reactions, lubricates and cushions joints, serves as a “shock absorber” inside the eyes and spinal cord, aids in the body’s temperature regulation and maintains blood volume.
+According to The Health Benefits of Water, after oxygen, water is the human body’s most important need.
+It’s simple and healthful, so make it a habit: drink water!
+Water serves many critical purposes in the human body: It carries waste and toxins from the body, participates in critical chemical reactions, lubricates and cushions joints, serves as a “shock absorber” inside the eyes and spinal cord, aids in the body’s temperature regulation and maintains blood volume.
 Researchers suspect 75 percent of Americans have mild, chronic dehydration, believed to be a common cause of daytime fatigue.

 Facts on Dehydration and Drinking Water